 Although these newer WXR installations provide cost and Size, Weight, and Power (SWaP) benefits over-and-above the ARINC 708A WXR installations, these newer, standalone WXR installations do not follow an industry standard and are not interchangeable between suppliers.
 Consequently, if one supplier’s WXR system needs to be swapped-out to install another supplier’s WXR system, extensive aircraft changes are required to be made (e.g. the WXR Processor’s ship-side connector, RTM ship-side connector, and wiring between the WXR Processor and RTM need to be changed).
 This has a significant impact if an airframer or airline wants to switch between WXR equipment suppliers.

 For future network-based aircraft, the WXR system installation needs to be standardized so that these extensive aircraft changes are not required.
 The working group should consider an interface definition for accommodating the receipt and transmission of raw weather data.
 The Working Group’s goal is to develop a WXR system that installs an Electronically Scanned Antenna (ESA) under the aircraft’s nose radome.

+Weather radar meetings held in 2020 and 2021 revealed several technical challenges and trade-offs related to moving from the traditional mechanically sweeping antenna to a fixed mount ESA.
+The group has discussed several ESA geometries including single panel ESA, dual panel ESA, and three panel ESA.
+Panel size and geometry will have a direct influence on weather radar performance.
+This all comes at some cost and with tradeoffs.
+Therefore, the scope of this APIM is expanded to include an ESA feasibility study and an attachment to ARINC Project Paper 748.
+The feasibility study is expected to contain objective criteria and quantitative data for ESA performance in different configurations.

 Planned usage of the envisioned specification